|

 Click OK when finished.

-In addition, add the new accounts that you copied over.From the main menu select 'File', 'New Account', 'Add an Existing Account'.
+--From the Ribbon Bar select 'File' > 'New Account' > 'Add an Existing Account'.
 Select the accounts that the user should be able to see on their list of accounts.

 Tips: